- Entertainment and Media»

 How To Know If It's Film Noir

-Post WWII France was fascinated by a style of certain American crime and detective movies which literally means 'black film or cinema.'
-Here are the props, the attitude and feeling you get from them.
+Post WWII France was fascinated by a style of certain American crime and detective movies which they called Film Noir which literally means "black cinema."

-Say, you're kind of the silent type aren't you?
+Say, you're silent type aren't you?
+Or you just clammin' up?
 Well try a couple of belts from this cheap "truth serum" and I'll probably be beggin' ya to shut up in no time.
-So, you wanted to know what is Film Noir, eh?
-It's not hard to explain and even easier to figure out once I draw up some images.
+So, you wanted to know what Film Noir is, eh?
+It's not hard to explain and even easier to figure out once I draw up some images for ya.

-It's impending doom and despair hanging over every character in the story like a dark cloud.
-It's a guy who was awarded a Silver Star or Medal of Valor from "the war" and together with two bits he might be able to buy a cup of coffee.
+It's a feeling of impending doom and despair hanging over every character in the story like a dark cloud filled with detachment, alienation, disillusionment, lethargy, ambiguity, and corruption.
+It's a guy who was awarded a Silver Star or Medal of Valor in "the war" and together with two bits he might be able to buy a cup of coffee.

 You do it because you've got a job to do and someone is paying you.
 Tonight it's to keep an eye on those two lovebirds as they cavort about drinking, playing records, laughing and eventually they embrace in a passionate kiss while he grabs the shade and pulls it down.
+You light another cigarette.
+Your night's over.
 End of Act I.

 Gathering More Clues